 - Create a space to talk about common challenges

-- Where possible, create resources to share
+- Create resources to share with the broader community

 ONA is providing:

-- A trained host to lead virtual conversation
+- A trained host to lead virtual conversation and collaboratiom

-- Question prompts and other resources to get groups started
+- Collaboration resources to get groups started

-In March 2020, ONA reached out to the community to ask how people were doing, and what they needed during the COVID-19 crisis.
+In March 2020, ONA reached out to the community to ask how people were doing and what they needed during the COVID-19 crisis.
 We heard that first and foremost, people miss one another, and could use some solace among peers.
 Beyond that, we noted a range of needs from addressing immediate logistical issues to anxiety over the long-term implications of this global crisis.

 Frequently Asked Questions

-How will my circle meet up?
+How will my Circle collaborate?